unixorn/jpb.zshplugin/README.md

 ### Without using any frameworks

-git clone this repository, then add its bin directory to your $PATH.
-Add `source /path/to/here/jpb.plugin.zsh` to your `.zshrc` file.
-The scripts in here don't actually require you to be using ZSH as your login shell, they're being distributed as an [antigen](https://github.com/zsh-users/antigen) plugin because it's convenient.
+1. git clone this repository, then add its bin directory to your `$PATH`.
+2. Add `source /path/to/here/jpb.plugin.zsh` to your `.zshrc` file.

+The scripts in this collection don't actually require you to be using ZSH as your login shell, they're being distributed as an [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)-compatible plugin because it's convenient for me.

 ## Credits